josefadamcik/TrackOnTrakt/README.md

 Main motivation is to develop nontrivial application where I can experiment with some technologies and practices I'd like to try.
 The application can also serve as my personal reference project.

+## Setup

+Make copy of keys.properties.example file named keys.properties.

+### Trakt API key

+You'll need to [create a trakt application](https://trakt.tv/oauth/applications/new) and copy client id and client secret into the file mentioned above.

 ## Running the tests

 TODO